 Table of Contents

 Some Authlete APIs include a responseContent parameter in their responses.
-The value of this parameter is expected to be used by an authorization server as response content returned to a client.
+This parameter is designed to be used by an authorization server as the response content sent back to a client.

-By default, the value of the responseContent parameter contains error details.
-For example, if you send a request to Authlete’s /auth/authorization API with an empty value for the parameters parameter (which is incorrect for an authorization request), the API will generate the following response.
+By default, the responseContent parameter contains error details.
+For instance, if you send a request to Authlete’s /auth/authorization API with an empty value for the parameters parameter (which is invalid for an authorization request), the API will return the following response:

 -d '{"parameters":""}'